mcepeda/ExampleAnalysisExercise/README.md

 - Two different ways to draw histograms from the information in a tree: tree->Draw, and a loop over the particles are compared
 - The result of the program is double: a canvas is plotted (all particles vs muons), and a root file containing the plots is produced

+Exercises:
-**Exercise 0**: get this program to run and inspect the results :)
+- **Exercise 0**: get this program to run and inspect the results :)

-**Exercise 1**: plot different muon variables out of the ones available **Exercise 2**: plot also taus and electrons **Exercise 3**: what is the origin of the muons in the event? distinguish muons that are decayed from a tau and muons that aren't: are they similar?
+- **Exercise 1**: plot different muon variables out of the ones available
+- **Exercise 2**: plot also taus and electrons
+- **Exercise 3**: what is the origin of the muons in the event? distinguish muons that are decayed from a tau and muons that aren't: are they similar?
-**Exercise 4**: what is the origin of the electrons in the event? distinguish electrons that are decayed from a tau and electrons that aren't: are they similar?
+- **Exercise 4**: what is the origin of the electrons in the event? distinguish electrons that are decayed from a tau and electrons that aren't: are they similar?
-**Exercise 5**: compare muons, taus and electrons : what can you say about the process you are studying?
+- **Exercise 5**: compare muons, taus and electrons : what can you say about the process you are studying?